-Suppose that the influence of Western colonization exercises its influence on current policies only (mainly) via the form of political institutions.
-Then, greater influence should show up in a greater probability of observing the same type of political arrangements (post independence) in previous colonies as those observed in Western Europe, i.e., stable parliamentary democracy.
-Under these circumstances, settler mortality becomes a valid instrument for parliamentary democracy and/or age of democracy.
-To achieve some overidentification, I also use two additional instruments for constitutional arrangements constructed and closely discussed in Persson and Tabellini (2003, 2004).
-These exploit different frequencies in the adoption of alternative constitutional features during different historical periods.
-In particular, the indicator constitutional birth 51-80 is set to 1 if a country is democratic and its present electoral rule or form of government was introduced in the period 1951-80, and to 0 otherwise; constitutional birth 21-50 is defined accordingly with regard to the period 1921-50.
+Let us make the assumption that Western colonization affects current policies only (mainly) via the form of political institutions.
+Influence of Western colonization on a society is likely to show up in the political arrangements we observe post independence.
+Specifically, greater Western influence should show up in a greater probability of observing the same type of political arrangements in previous colonies as those observed in Western Europe, i.e., stable parliamentary democracies.
+Now suppose, in line with Acemoglu et al, that settler mortality is a good measure of Western influence.
+Under the identifying assumption the influence on current policies is only indirect, via the form of political institutions, settler mortality becomes a valid instrument for parliamentary democracy and/or age of democracy.

+To achieve overidentification, I also use two additional historical instruments for constitutional arrangements,.
+These are constructed and motivated in detail by Persson and Tabellini (2003, 2004).
+They exploit different worldwide frequencies in the adoption of alternative constitutional features during different historical periods.
+Specifically, the indicator constitutional birth 51-80 is set to 1 if a country is democratic and its present electoral rule or form of government was introduced in the period 1951-80, and to 0 otherwise; constitutional birth 21-50 is defined accordingly with regard to the period 1921-50.

-The resulting estimation strategy is illustrated in Figure 3.
+Based on these arguments I adopt an estimation strategy that delves deeper than the first-stage estimates in Table 2, by treating political arrangements as endogenous when assesing their impact on current policies.
+The strategy is illustrated in Figure 3.
 As the figure shows, I still control for the identity of the colonizing power and continental location, and allow the share of European speakers and the predicted trade share to influence both structural policy and constitutional arrangements.

-The two-stage GMM estimates are displayed in Table 3.
+The two-stage (GMM) estimates are displayed in Table 3.
 In the first two columns, I treat parliamentary democracy as endogenous, and age of democracy as exogenous.
-As expected, the likelihood of parliamentary democracy is reduced by higher settler mortality (less Western European influence), and raised by constitutional birth in the early post-war period.
-The resulting variation in the form of government is estimated to have about double the effect on structural policy as that estimated in Table 2.
-Moreover, by the chi-2 statistic at the bottom of column 2, we cannot reject that settler mortality only affects structural policy indirectly, through parliamentary democracy.
+As expected a priori, the likelihood of parliamentary democracy is reduced by less Western influence, i.e., higher settler mortality, and raised by constitutional birth in the early post-war period.
+A change in the form of government is estimated to have about double the effect on structural policy as the one estimated in Table 2.
+Moreover, by the chi-2 statistic at the bottom of column 2, we cannot reject the assumption that settler mortality only affects structural policy indirectly, through parliamentary democracy.
 In columns 3 and 4, the roles of age of democracy and parliamentary democracy are reversed.
-The results are similar: more Western influence improves structural policy by raising the age of democracy, and we cannot reject that the indirect effect is the only effect.
+The results are similar: more Western influence improves structural policy by raising the age of democracy, and we cannot reject that this indirect effect is the only effect.
 In the last two columns of Table 3, I treat both constitutional features as endogenous.
 Here, I add the second of the constitutional birth variables to obtain separate identification of the two endogenous variables and to maintain overidentification.
-While this specification asks quite a bit of the data, the effect on structural policy of parliamentary democracy appears quite robust.
+While this last specification asks quite a bit of the data, the effect on structural policy of parliamentary democracy appears robust.

-The cross-sectional results in this section are certainly suggestive, but skeptics may still suspect them to be driven by omitted unobservable country-characteristics, or some other statistical artefact.
-Next, I will address some of these concerns by estimating how the form of democracy affects policy from the within-country variation associated with democratic reforms.
-The result that older democracies choose better policies suggests that it may be important to distinguish democratic reforms not only by constitutional arrangement but also by duration.
+The cross-sectional results in this section are certainly suggestive, but skeptics may still suspect them to be driven by unobservable (and thus omitted) country-characteristics, or some other statistical artefact.
+Next, I will address some of these concerns by estimating how the form of democracy affects policy exclusively from the within-country variation associated with democratic reforms.
+The result that older democracies have better policies suggests that it may be important to distinguish democratic reforms not only by constitutional arrangement but also by duration.